johnhaup/react-native-lazy-scrollview/README.md

 # react-native-lazy-scrollview

-Lazy ScrollView for React Native brah
+Lazy ScrollView for React Native.

 ## Motivation
-Make it easy to toggle components into an "active" state based on their position in a scrollview.
-This differs from lazy loading more content in a list, as i wanted the user to be able to scroll a view and see loaders, but only run the api calls (or any other conditional render logic) if those views passed a certain threshold on scroll.
+This library provides an easy way to trigger logic when a child of a `ScrollView` passes a threshold scroll value.

 ## Installation
 ```sh